 In the past, airline loyalty schemes have typically rewarded customers based on the number of miles they have flown.
 More recently airlines are starting to reward customers that give them the most revenue and so are adapting their schemes to combine miles flown and fare type.
 The balance of short haul/long haul, business class/economy, flexible/non flexible travel that you do will influence which program is right for you.
 This article by Travel and Leisure offers a great summary you can use to make this decision (it is a US based website but half way down the page there is international airline loyalty schemes).

 So you’ve consolidated your travel, accrued points within one alliance (ideally with one airline predominantly) and then you come to reap your rewards and book a family trip or upgrade your next weekend away… and there’s no availability… anywhere… on any dates!
-In the UK British Airways in particular has come under a lot of pressure to make more seats available for customers to buy with their points.
+In the UK, British Airways in particular has come under a lot of pressure to make more seats available for customers to buy with their points.
 In 2015 they introduced a new guarantee of 4 economy seats and 2 business class seats on every flight.
 They also created more of a supply and demand model by having peak and off-peak periods where the points needed to book varied.
 This has helped ease the availability issue but at peak times of the year (yes school holidays, I’m looking at you) and on popular destinations, it can be very competitive to get redemption seat availability.
-The availability between airlines varies greatly the best tip is to book as early as possible (start looking 364 days before your trip if you really want to use them).
+The availability between airlines varies greatly the best tip is to book as early as possible (start looking 364 days before your trip if you really want to use them on a specific destination at a specific time of the year).

 Another element to consider is what you can actually spend your points on.
 Can you use them to make a flight more comfortable with extra leg room, an upgrade or pre-flight lounge access?
 Or can you use them while you’re on holiday for meals at restaurants, hotel stays or car hire?
 All the airlines websites will detail what you can spend points on, so make sure you work out what would make a difference to you.
 A good example is Avios who run the reward programme for British Airways, Iberia, Vueling and Aer Lingus and also partner with major brands such as Tesco, Booking.com and M&S.